percona/pmm-doc/docs/how-to/pacemaker.md

 systemctl status chronyd
 ```

-## Setup PMM Server
+## Set up PMM Server

-In this example, we would use SystemD to manage our PMM Server, the full procedure described in [Podman].
+In this example, we will use SystemD to manage our PMM Server, the full procedure is described in [Podman].

-But for Pacemaker HA it requires modifications:
+But for Pacemaker HA, it requires modifications:
 - config files should be located on a shared device
 - `/srv` is bind mounted on a shared device

 !!! caution alert alert-warning "Important"
-    It is required to put configuration files in some shared resource, for example, NFS and mount it on all nodes.
-In our example, it is mounted under `/mnt/nfs_share`.
+   Ensure that you put the configuration files in some shared resource, for example, NFS, and mount it on all the nodes.
+In this example, it is mounted under `/mnt/nfs_share`.
-    By doing this we ensure that by changing some PMM parameters we would have similar parameters on the passive node.
-For example, updating PMM version through the image tag.
+   By doing this, we ensure that by changing some PMM parameters, we would have similar parameters on the passive node.
+For example, updating the PMM version through the image tag.
-    If there would be a version mismatch between active and passive nodes in case of failover there is a possibility that either data could be corrupted or PM< Server just wouldn't start.
+    In case of a version mismatch between the active and passive nodes in case of failover, there is a possibility that either data could be corrupted or PMM Server just wouldn't start.

 Create the configuration file for PMM Server on shared storage: